prabhakarlab/MO2GP/README.md

 ### Run MO2GP analysis
 This step is where the MO2GP takes place.
 MO2GP Shape embedding uses the **ShapeAlign** class, which preprocess the raw shape outlines (contours) and performs advanced shape analysis using Fourier transforms and dimensionality reduction.<br>
+First step is to compute shape descriptors for each contour into input list.
+The shape descriptors included aspect ratio, circularity, eccentricity, extent, roundness, solidity, and area. <br>
-First, the **preprocess_contours** step is a method to standardize all the contours to ensure all the contours are comparable.
-It processes the raw contours by centering, orientation (ensure the contour has clockwise orientation and is closed), interpoiation, smoothing (applies forward-backward smoothing to the contour), and normalize the contour.
+Next is the **preprocess_contours**, a method to standardize all the contours to ensure all the contours are comparable.
+It processes the raw contours by centering, orientation (ensure the contour has clockwise orientation and is closed), interpolation, smoothing , and normalize the contour.

 The **preprocess_contours** step also has provided parameters, including **num_workers**, **n_interp**, **n_smooth**, and **scale**: <br>
 • **n_interp**<br>
 The number of points to interpolate for each contour, resulting in contours of uniform size.
 The default is 250.<br>
 • **n_smooth**<br>
 The number of smoothing iterations to apply.
-The default is 0, meaning no smoothing is applied.
-Smoothing can be useful for some datasets, as it reduces noise and small irregularities and makes the overall shape easier to interpret.<br>
+The default is 0, meaning no smoothing is applied.<br>
 • **scale**<br>
 The method for scaling the contours to make them size-invariant.
 Currently only can use perimeter or area.
 The default is perimeter.<br>
 • **num_workers**<br>